-The goal of implementing business process management or enterprise resource planning into your business is to enhance productivity and increase profits.
-It is vital that you choose the right path and software for your business, depending on your specific business goals and functional needs.
-If you do not choose correctly, you could end up wasting time and money.
-The integration of these softwares can be complex and time-consuming, however, done correctly will have many positive benefits.
+Even if you don’t know all the differences between ERP and BPM, you probably know they share a common goal to enhance productivity and increase profits.
+Despite this commonality, they aren’t interchangeable systems.
+It’s vital that you choose the right software for your organization according to your specific business goals and functional needs.
+If you don’t choose correctly, you could end up wasting time and money.
+Software selection can be complex and time-consuming, but if done correctly, has many positive benefits.

-Did you know enterprise resource planning and BPM often get confused?
-While they may seem similar on the surface, they do have key differences.
-While we are going to discuss the difference between BPM vs ERP, we need to set the foundation first.
-It’s important to understand the role each one plays, then you can decide what is best for your business.
+While they may seem similar on the surface, a BPM ERP comparison will demonstrate they do have key differences.
+It’s important to understand the role each one plays so you can decide what is best for your business.

 Business Process Management

-Simply put, it is a software suite that stores data to a central server.
+Now let’s talk a little more about ERP.
+Simply put, ERP is a software suite that stores data to a central server.
 Therefore, different departments can input data, and it all gets stored in one location.
-Management staff will be able to access the data as needed.
+This gives users a comprehensive overview of your company and how its functions are interrelated.
+ERP gives users a company-wide view that BPM cannot offer.
+It also stores much more data, allowing for extensive analysis across all business functions showing how each is interrelated.
 To understand more, review this ERP requirements checklist.

 Can You Use Them Together?

-A lot of people ask if the two can work together.
-You can add BPM to ERP.
-However, you can’t do it the other way around.
-If it is done properly, the two can actually compliment each other by filling in the gaps.
+If integrated properly, the two can actually compliment each other by filling in the gaps.
 Running them together can give you the best of both worlds.
 You can have automated process management that monitors the use of resources and assigns tasks.
 At the same time, you will still be able to store all of your data in a central database.

 If you’re looking for a solution that can manage your business functions across your company with a heavy focus on storing data in a common database, ERP is the system for you.
 If you’re really more focused on specific processes and optimizing them to their full potential, BPM software is a better fit.
 But remember, they can be used together to make each other stronger.
 So there might not be a need to pick one or the other if using both is the best choice for your organization.